EDAriR/LearnScheduleSystemWithGoLang/README.md

 # LearnScheduleSystemWithGoLang
-Will build schedule system with golang &amp; google calend
+Will build schedule system with golang &amp; google calendar